xJoshx/casumo-stuff/README.md

 # Casumo assignment

-Hey guys, it's Jose.
-I'm going to create a nice scalable and modular CSS architecture using just `stylus` and `BEM`.
-The only dependences for this project are `normalize.css` `pug`, not only because it's a very nice html preprocessor: also because it has the best name in the world for a library!1 :relaxed: .
-You will need some additional dependencies to create some production ready code with Gulp (I know, I know, but I take my job seriously :sunglasses: )
+This is a scalable and modular CSS architecture using just `stylus` and `BEM`.
+The only dependences for this project are `normalize.css` `pug`.
+You will need some additional dependencies to create some production ready code with Gulp.

 ## How to build
   - `npm install stylus -g` - if you don't have Stylus installed, you should for compiling this project